Title VII of the Civil Rights Act of 1964; 42 U.S. Code Sections 2000e et seq.;

-Investigators will use the following steps: interviewing the Complainant(s); interviewing Respondents; identifying and interviewing witnesses and reviewing evidence identified by each Party; identifying and interviewing any other witnesses, if needed; reminding all individuals interviewed of RCC’s no-retaliation policy; considering whether any involved person should be removed from the campus pending completion of the investigation; reviewing personnel/academic files of all involved Parties; reach a conclusion as to the allegations and any appropriate disciplinary and remedial action; and see that all recommended action is carried out in a timely fashion.
+Investigators will use the following steps: interviewing the Complainant(s); interviewing Respondents; identifying and interviewing witnesses and reviewing evidence identified by each Party; identifying and interviewing any other witnesses, if needed; reminding all individuals interviewed of RCC’s no-retaliation policy; considering whether any involved person should be removed from the campus pending completion of the investigation; reviewing personnel/academic/security files of all involved Parties; and reaching a conclusion as to the allegations.
 When RCC evaluates the complaint, it shall do so using a preponderance of the evidence standard.
 RCC will decide whether it is more likely than not that discrimination or harassment has occurred after considering all the evidence it has gathered

 If there are conflicting versions of relevant events, RCC’s Investigator will weigh each Party’s credibility.
 Factors that will be considered in determining credibility include: inherent plausibility; demeanor; motive to falsify; corroboration; and past record.

 At the conclusion of the investigation each party will be provided with a summary report.